Action (physics): Hamilton's characteristic function

 which is just the abbreviated action.

-Other solutions of Hamilton–Jacobi equations

-The Hamilton–Jacobi equations are often solved by additive separability; in some cases, the individual terms of the solution, e.g., Sk(qk), are also called an "action".

 Action of a generalized coordinate

-This is a single variable Jk in the action-angle coordinates, defined by integrating a single generalized momentum around a closed path in phase space, corresponding to rotating or oscillating motion:
+A variable Jk in the action-angle coordinates, called the "action" of the generalized coordinate qk, is defined by integrating a single generalized momentum around a closed path in phase space, corresponding to rotating or oscillating motion:

-The variable Jk is called the "action" of the generalized coordinate qk; the corresponding canonical variable conjugate to Jk is its "angle" wk, for reasons described more fully under action-angle coordinates.
+The corresponding canonical variable conjugate to Jk is its "angle" wk, for reasons described more fully under action-angle coordinates.
 The integration is only over a single variable qk and, therefore, unlike the integrated dot product in the abbreviated action integral above.
 The Jk variable equals the change in Sk(qk) as qk is varied around the closed path.
 For several physical systems of interest, Jk is either a constant or varies very slowly; hence, the variable Jk is often used in perturbation calculations and in determining adiabatic invariants.
+For example, they are used in the calculation of planetary and satellite orbits.